OFAI/PunCAT/INSTALL.md

 ## Creating and running a JAR

-Run `mvn compile package -P jar` from Puncat's main directory.
+Run `mvn compile package -P jar` from PunCAT's main directory.
 The JAR, named `puncat.jar`, will be output in the `shade` directory.
 You can copy this JAR to any machine with a Java runtime enivornment and run it as follows: `java -jar puncat.jar -Xms1g -Xmx2g`